hjdhjd/homebridge-unifi-protect/docs/Troubleshooting.md

 ### <A NAME="network"></A>Network Issues
 If you run homebridge in Docker, or a VM or VM-like environment, you might run into a network issue without realizing it due to situations with multiple network interface cards (NICs).
 By default, Homebridge listens for HomeKit requests on all the network interfaces it finds when it starts up.
 Homebridge, not `homebridge-unifi-protect`, decides which interface to use when streaming video.

-**If your symptoms are something along the lines of "snapshots work, but video streaming doesn't", it's almost certainly a network interface issue.**
+**If your symptoms are something along the lines of "snapshots work, but video streaming doesn't", it's almost certainly a network interface issue.** (There's one other cause of that exact symptom - an AV1 camera on the direct-RTSP path - covered in the video streaming section below.)

 [You will need to select the correct advertised network interface in Homebridge](https://github.com/homebridge/homebridge/wiki/mDNS-Options#how-to-select-advertised-network-interfaces).